The Anderson Model of Burnout and Personal Resilience™

 The AMBPR™ helps you:

-It gives people language for what they're experiencing, and a roadmap out.
+It provides language for what you’re experiencing, and a structured pathway forward

 For Workplaces and Leaders